 Remark 2.
-Following [2], we impose that commutative functions receive a pair as their argument.
+Following the proposal of [2], we impose that commutative functions receive a pair as their argument.
 No generality is lost with this restriction and the analysis is simplified.

 Remark 3.
 We use syntactic sugar and represent suspended variables of the form $nil \cdot X$ simply as X.